Edward Wynter: Life

 An insight into Sir Edward's household at Lydney arises from an event which led to legal proceedings in Star Chamber in 1597.
 A young African man called Edward, Wynter's godson, referred to as "Swarthye" (i.e., black), held the relatively senior office of porter, with authority over many of the junior servants: he is one of a number of examples of Africans holding status in late Tudor English households.
 It is thought most likely that he was brought to England by Sir Edward from the expedition with Drake in 1585-86.
 In 1596, in the great hall of White Cross Manor at Lydney, at Wynter's instruction, he administered a whipping to an Englishman John Guye (who had been Wynter's steward and was thereupon discharged from service).
 Swarthye, who died in 1627, remained attached to the household.

 Wynter was High Sheriff of Gloucestershire from November 1598 to December 1599.
 On 19 January 1601, he became Constable of St Briavels Castle and Keeper of the Forest of Dean on the death of the 2nd Earl of Pembroke.
 In letter in the Cecil Papers, Wynter refers to the Earl's demands that he should pay sureties for his own behaviour in this office.
 He was elected MP for Gloucestershire again in 1601.
 On 10 January 1609, he surrendered his posts as constable and keeper to the 3rd Earl of Pembroke.

 Wynter's iron production in the Forest of Dean involved the felling of coppices and development of charcoal pits for fuel for smelting, in addition to open-cast quarrying or levelling for iron ore and for outcrops of coal.
 Wynter built his furnaces for the extraction of metal from ore (which required water-power to drive bellows) beside the stream that crosses the Lydney vale.
 In all these respects he met with the protests and reprisals of the Freeminers and Commoners of the Forest, who thought their customary rights were being taken away and the benefits redirected to private interest.
 In 1606/07 Wynter brought proceedings against a group of Commoners in Star Chamber, claiming that he had been the victim of malicious hostility whipped up against him.
 He purchased rights to timber from the Crown in 1611, but this led to several further disputes with the Commoners, who were concerned that they would have no wood left for their own use: he surrendered these rights in 1616.

 Death and issue

 Wynter died on 3 March 1619.

-He had the following children:
+Wynter married Anne Somerset, a daughter of Edward Somerset, 4th Earl of Worcester.
+She danced in masques at court, including The Masque of Queens and The Masque of Beauty.
+Their children included: